wavemotion-dave/StellaDS/README.md

 Version History:
 -----------------------

+V7.3a : 18-Aug-2024 by Dave Bernazzani (wavemotion)
+  * First pass at adding Save / Restore State handling for all non-ARM carts.

 V7.3 : 05-Jun-2024 by Dave Bernazzani (wavemotion)
   * Added wF8 banking scheme for the new dump of Smurf and Zaxxon.
   * Added JANE banking scheme for the new Tarzan prototype release.